cairn-monnaie/cel/README.md

  * **Set up global parameters**

     Copy the template file containing environment variables and open it with your favorite editor.

     `cp .env.dist .env`

-    Set the different variables and ports, ensuring that ports are not already inuse by another application.
+    Set the different variables and ports, ensuring that ports are not already in use by another application.
     To make sure of it, you can use the following command :

     `sudo lsof -i :xxx` xxx being the port

     Copy the template file containing symfony app global variables and open it with your favorite editor.

     `cp app/config/parameters.yml.dist app/config/parameters.yml`

-    Some of these parameters rely directly on the docker-compose.yml file
-     * database_host: db (name of the service)
+    Some of these parameters rely directly on the docker-compose.yml file `* database_host: db (name of the docker service containing MySQL database)
      * database_port: 3306 (port listener in the db container)
      * database_name: db-name
-     * database_user: username
+     * database_user: username (provided in .env)
-     * database_password: pwd
+     * database_password: pwd (provided in .env)
-     * cyclos_root_prod_url: 'http://cyclos-app:8080/' (name and port of the service)
+     * cyclos_root_prod_url: 'http://cyclos-app:8080/' (name and port of the cyclos-app docker service)`

     Customize parameters according to your use among the following list
      * mailer_transport: smtp
-     * mailer_host: 127.0.0.1
+     * mailer_host: engine (name of the docker service executing php code)
      * mailer_user: xxx (e.g admin@localhost.fr)
      * mailer_port: xxx
      * mailer_password: xxx